-Wayne Sutton is a serial entrepreneur and co-founder of Change Catalyst and its Tech Inclusion programs.
+Wayne Sutton was a 2017 New America CA fellow.
+Sutton is a serial entrepreneur and co-founder of Change Catalyst and its Tech Inclusion programs.
 Tech Inclusion is dedicated to exploring innovative solutions to diversity and inclusion in tech through the Tech Inclusion Conference, consulting and workshops.
 Sutton's experience includes years of establishing partnerships with large brands to early stage startups.
 As a leading voice in diversity and inclusion in tech, Sutton shares his thoughts on solutions and culture in various media outlets where he has been featured in TechCrunch, USA Today, and the Wall Street Journal.
 In addition to mentoring and advising early stage startups, Sutton's life goal is to educate entrepreneurs who are passionate about using technology to change the world.
 Sutton writes about entrepreneurship, startups, diversity & inclusion in tech at SocialWayne.com.

 Sutton has over 14 years experience in technology, design and business development.
 Sutton has been recognized as one of the Silicon Valley 100 coolest people in tech, one of the 52 hottest new stars in Silicon Valley, one of the 46 Most Important African-Americans In Technology by Business Insider, and one of the Top 100 most influential black people on social media in 2014.